TIMELINE: Winter after Blood Hound.

-“These guys moved in about five years ago,” he said.
-He began to get up, but didn’t see to be making any move to run past me again.
+“These guys moved in about five years ago.”
+He began to get up but didn’t seem to be making any move to run past me again.
 “They took a piece of everything.
 The SF Crime Family couldn’t even stop them.”

-“You don’t get it,” he said.
+“You don’t get it.”
+He looked even more afraid.
 “These guys, they weren’t out to take over or anything, but they’ve got a cut of everything.
 And I mean everything.
 All the old gangs are still here, but we have to pay these guys.
 I don’t know how many there are.
 Nobody knows how many there are.
 Maybe it’s as low as five, maybe it’s an army.
 But they’re a nightmare, man.
 A nightmare.”

 He called me “man?”
 Well, okay, then.